 The Battle River watershed also contains Summer Villages at Pigeon Lake, including: Argentia Beach, Crystal Springs, Golden Days, Grandview, Poplar Bay, Ma-Me-O Beach, and Norris Beach.

 The Maskwacis Cree Nation is an integral part of our watershed management and stewardship efforts.
 The four nations of Maskwacis include Ermineskin Cree Nation, Louis Bull Tribe, Montana First Nation, and Samson Cree Nation.

 The BRWA relies on program sponsorship and donations made to us by industry partners who operate in our watersheds.
 Working together for common goals, these partnerships strengthen both parties.
 We thank these recent sponsors for their support:

 ATCO Power, Camrose Energy, Cargill Canada and Cargill Cares, Enbridge, and Nutrien.

 We work with countless organizations to expand our reach and effectiveness.
 Some of these organizations provide funding, some provide in-kind support, and some we work with as partners.
-In whatever capacity, we thanks these organizations for their time and effort in recent years.
+In whatever capacity, we thank these organizations for their time and effort in recent years:

 Agroforestry and Woodlot Extension Society, Alberta Beef Producers, Alberta Centre for Sustainable Rural Communities, Alberta Conservation Association, Alberta Council for Environmental Education, Alberta Health Services, Alberta Real Estate Foundation, Alberta Ecotrust Foundation, Alberta Lake Management Society, Alberta Water Council, Battle River Community Foundation, Camrose and District Fish and Game Society, Ducks Unlimited Canada, Friends of Little Beaver Lake, and Land Stewardship Centre.